jpmorganchase/anu/docs/examples/multiple_interactions.md

 ---
 <script setup>
 import { multipleInteractions } from '../anu-examples/MultipleInteractions.js'
-//import singleView  from '../vue_components/singleView.vue'
 </script>

 # Multiple Interactions on 3D Scatter Plot
-Example demonstrating the combination of multiple interactions together on a 3D scatter plot using .action() and [Babylon pointer actions](https://doc.babylonjs.com/features/featuresDeepDive/events/actions).
+Basic example of how to combine multiple interactions together to create an interactive 3D scatter plot.

 <singleView :scene="multipleInteractions" />